Flat Fee Quoted Per Job: Appraisal Cost

 - eFacetime Consults – $150 minimum: First email me to ask if I have the time.
 If I do, then make an appointment and I will generate a PayPal Invoice which you must fulfill before we meet via Facebook or Skype video.
 Don’t know what that is?
 Ask any 12 year old in your neighborhood.
 Don’t have neighbors?
 Then do what I do when I need to learn about tech stuff fast, go on YouTube and search all the nerd videos on how to Skype video.
 And of course you must have fast reception and, at the very least, a Smartphone.
 My opinion is provided during our video conference when you show me whatever it is that you want my opinion on; e.g. if you have a table top full of purple widgets or an attic full of junk.
 You might want to do a trial run with a pal just to make sure you know how to do this correctly and if you have enough bandwidth to pull it off smoothly.
 No refunds.
 See my credentials.

-- HOME OFFICES in VIRGINIA: Fairfax and Gainesville, Virginia (south of Washington DC).
+- HOME OFFICE in VIRGINIA: Gainesville, Virginia (south of Washington DC).
 Actually, with my global iPhone, MacBook Pro, and connective software services, my “office” is wherever I am anywhere in the world where there is cellular connectivity.
 Evidently my being in sight of a Sprint cell tower in an American county with 1.2 million people has absolutely nothing to do with connectivity, or so it would seem.
 A pox on Sprint.

 - DUAL NATIONAL: Due to the miracle of birth, I am a US/UK dual national and hold current US and UK passports.
 Thus, I can provide appraisal and consultation services throughout the United States, the United Kingdom, Canada, the Commonwealth of Nations (54 countries in all), and the European Union (27 countries in all), for now; no one knows how BREXIT will impact us.
 The UK is/was a member of the European Union.
 Any citizen of the UK is free to live, travel, work, retire, or vacate without any problems in any country within the European Union and The Commonwealth of Nations.